mrheng9/Energy-Reconstruction-PyTorch/README.md

 ```bash
 $nohup python train2.py --path /mnt/ironwolf_20t/users/yuechen/data/after_process_Jan10_train  --weighted --name train_weighted &
 ```
-For example, to run weighted training with tmux:

-You can check the run status in your log file, and the output model file will be saved in the models directory.

 ## Testing
 After the training, you will see .pt files in your "models" directory.